whitetigle/fable-pwa/README.md

 Because, as you now understand, once it's started, **a Serice Worker will remain alive until you actually unregister it.**

 So it means it will outlive your development cycle and remain there forever **at the address you hosted it to**.
 Don't be afraid.
 Relax.
-Just unregister yuor service worker it and now you can see your actual project on screen.
+Just unregister your service worker it, refresh and now you can see your actual project on screen.

 ### 3. Unregister a service worker